slowernews/wisdom-tldr/README.md

 ===
 ###On negotiation

-To negotiate is to have options.
+To negotiate is to have options. <br>
 Negotiate while advancing.
 The more you take, the more you can give back in meaningless concessions.

 > *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*

 > *'When people feel they have a choice, they walk into your trap that much more easily.'*

-> *'Best way to say no: How am I supposed to do that?.'*
+PRACTICAL ADVICE

+Never negotiate with yes or no questions:

-> *'«What can you do?» instead of «Will you do this?».
-Never negotiate with yes or no questions.'*
+> *'«What can you do?» instead of «Will you do this?» <br>

-> *'The how question? instead of closed end question. yes or no. the how makes people have an opportunity to show how smart they are.'*
+Use «How». «How» gives people an opportunity to show how smart they are.'*

+Best way to say no:

+> *'«How am I supposed to do that?»'*

-> *'Tone of voice is a big clue to know with whom are we negotiating:<br>
+Tone of voice is a big clue to know with whom are we negotiating:

-- the analytical cold guy is very patience<br>
+> *'the analytical cold guy is very patience <br>
-- the assertive guy (trump) wants to make it fast<br>
+- the assertive guy (trump) wants to make it fast <br>
 - the accomodator: relationship is the most important'*

 > *'Unexpressed feelings never die.'*